 About

-I'm a research and data science leader focused on measuring whether sociotechnical systems are actually helping the people who use them.
-In online communities, that meant measuring belonging, connection, and the health of social spaces.
-In AI, it means evaluation — is a model genuinely helpful?
+I'm a research scientist focused on measurement and evaluation — on whether complex sociotechnical systems are actually helping the people who use them.
+In online communities, that meant studying belonging, connection, and the health of social spaces.
+In AI, it means evaluation: is a model genuinely helpful?
 The surface looks different; the core challenge is the same.

-The methods span causal inference, psychometrics, Bayesian modeling, large-scale experimentation, and LLM-as-judge evaluation.
-But the through-line is a conviction that good measurement is itself a contribution — and that getting it wrong doesn't just produce bad numbers, it produces bad decisions.
+The methods span causal inference, psychometrics, Bayesian modeling, and human evaluation design.
+The through-line is a conviction that good measurement is itself a contribution — and that getting it wrong doesn't just produce bad numbers, it produces bad decisions.

 Career